mainmatter/mainmatter.com/_posts/2021-10-18-automating-ember-learning-releases-with-rust.md

 ## Release process for the Ember project

-An Ember project release involves 4 different Core teams, Framework, Data, CLI and Learning.
+An Ember project release involves 4 different Core teams: Framework, Data, CLI and Learning.
 The release is usually done over the period of a week, because some steps of the release depend on previous steps being completed.
 The steps are as follows: